sarabala1979/argo-wf-ocm-multicluster/README.md

 ## Getting Started
-1. Setup an OCM Hub cluster and registered at least one OCM Managed cluster.
+1. Set up an OCM Hub cluster and register at least one OCM Managed cluster.

 2. On the hub cluster, install the Argo Workflow and Argo Workflow Status Result CRDs:
 ```